texasjusticar/library-mgmt/README.md

 ### TODO

-[a relative link](EDGECASES.md) lists several items TODO to improve on this api.
+[EdgeCases / TODO](EDGECASES.md) lists several items TODO to improve on this api.